Understanding the Difference Between SPM and ICM for Better Decisions

 • Customization for complex compensation plans

-Additionally, ICM software improves budgeting and financial planning.
+ICM software improves budgeting and financial planning.
 Aligning payouts with profitability goals supports efficient resource management.
 This alignment helps businesses control costs while rewarding performance.

 Addressing Common Pain Points